SouthernMethodistUniversity/access/sections/people.md

 ### Direct effects on people

 > "At the most basic level of an impact approach, we might ask **how our methods of data collection impact humans, directly.** If one is interviewing, or the data is visibly connected to a person, this is easy to see.
 But a distance principle might help us recognize that when the data is very distant from where it originated, it can seem disconnected from persons, or what some regulators call ‘human subjects.’" ([Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/), emphasis added)

+* * Context for "okcupid data release": "A group of researchers has released a data set on nearly 70,000 users of the online dating site OkCupid.
+The data dump breaks the cardinal rule of social science research ethics: It took identifiable personal data without permission.
+The information — while publicly available to OkCupid users — was collected by Danish researchers who never contacted OkCupid or its clientele about using it.
+The data, collected from November 2014 to March 2015, includes user names, ages, gender, religion, and personality traits, as well as answers to the personal questions the site asks to help match potential mates.
+The users hail from a few dozen countries around the world."
+[Researchers just released profile data on 70,000 OkCupid users without permission](https://www.vox.com/2016/5/12/11666116/70000-okcupid-users-data-release)

 ### What counts as "human"?
 What data should be off limits?